 One of the most notable pregnancy risks for women of advanced maternal age is Down Syndrome.
 Down Syndrome is a chromosomal defect thought to be associated with aging eggs.
 By the age of 40, about one in 100 women are at risk of having an infant with Down Syndrome.
 Past the age of 40, the risk of Down Syndrome increases exponentially.
 By the advanced maternal age of 49, about one in 12 women are at risk.
-Obstetricians will often request amniocentesis or chorionic villus sampling (CVS) to determine the risk of Down Syndrome in the fetus.
+Doctors will often request amniocentesis or chorionic villus sampling (CVS) to determine the risk of Down Syndrome in the fetus.

 With advanced maternal age comes an increased chance of fraternal twin pregnancy.
 In addition to age, the number of pregnancies also comes into play.
 If a woman aged 35 becomes pregnant and she has four pregnancies prior to the current pregnancy, she is three times more likely to conceive fraternal twins.

 As women age, they are more likely to suffer from diseases and conditions associated with aging, such as diabetes, hypertension, and arthritis.
 Some of these conditions and the age of the body, in general, may increase the risk of gestational diabetes, pregnancy-induced hypertension, and premature labor.

 The two most common invasive tests suggested in women of advanced maternal age are CVS and amniocentesis.
 Both tests increase the risk of miscarriage; in both women of advanced maternal age and women of normal maternal age, but the risk is less than one percent.
-The tests are completely optional and are not required for obstetric care, so the pregnant woman must weigh the risks of CVS and amniocentesis with the benefits of early detection of potential fetal health conditions.
+The tests are completely optional and are not required for obstetric care, so you must weigh the risks of CVS and amniocentesis with the benefits of early detection of potential fetal health conditions.